 Your primary goal is to learn a lot about the problem rather than trying to sell your product.
 Learn more about the new features that they want in the product.
 Reveal to them only the intention of the meeting and nothing regarding the product.
 Work with your team on preparing questions that might help you to better understand the problems the customers are facing.

-You should understand the difference between good and bad questions.
+When it comes to customer discovery interview questions, you’ll need to understand the difference between the good and bad ones to ask your customers.
 There are some questions that you can ask that will help you understand the customer’s problems better.
 Some questions can contribute to collecting false positives and false negatives.
 Here is a list of the questions that you may choose to ask or avoid:

 Tip 1: At Least One Question to Check the Potential of Your Idea